Constraints on horizonless objects after the EHT observation of Sagittarius A*: Discussion and conclusions

 Let us stress again that this result does not require exotic new physics.
 The bending of light is obtained within a standard general relativistic framework and its extreme behaviour is only to be expected in ultra-compact objects.
 Similarly, the expectation of a non-zero, albeit small, absorption coefficient has to be expected on physical grounds.
 In fact, reversing the logic of our statement, an absorption coefficient that vanishes exactly would probably have to entail a quite odd behavior (and thus some form of new physics) of the surface.

-In conclusion, we think that this should serve as a cautionary note concerning the fact that an oversimplification of the physics associated to ultra-compact horizonless objects, may provide us with an ill-posed over-confidence in having strongly constrained such objects with current observations.
-This over-confidence lessens as soon as more refined theoretical analysis that do not run into these oversimplifications are carried out.
+In conclusion, we think that this should serve as a cautionary note concerning the fact that the physics of ultra-compact horizonless objects is still relatively unknown, and that analyses that ignore some of its subtleties may provide us with an ill-posed over-confidence in having strongly constrained such objects with current observations.
+We believe that, as illustrated in this paper, more refined analyses can provide us with additional insights regarding these constraints.

-\acknowledgments RCR acknowledges financial support through a research grant (29405) from VILLUM fonden.
+\acknowledgments We are indebted to Luciano Rezzolla and Sebastian H. V\"olkel for helpful comments on the first version of the manuscript.
+RCR acknowledges financial support through a research grant (29405) from VILLUM fonden.
 FDF acknowledges financial support by Japan Society for the Promotion of Science Grants-in-Aid for international research fellow No. 21P21318.
 SL acknowledges funding from the Italian Ministry of Education and Scientific Research (MIUR) under the grant PRIN MIUR 2017-MB8AEZ.
 MV was supported by the Marsden Fund, via a grant administered by the Royal Society of New Zealand.